data-gymnasia/courses/content/programming-in-python/content.md

       | A = [1,2,3]
       | S = set(A)
       | 2 in S # evaluates to true
-      | S.pop(2) # removes 2
+      | S.remove(2) # removes 2
       | S.add(11) # puts 11 in the set
       | 2 in S # evaluates to false now
       |

 ::: .exercise
 **Exercise**
 Make a set which contains the first 10,000 prime numbers.

-Hint: it suffices to look for primes among the first 110,000 integers.
+_Hint_: It suffices to look for primes among the first 110,000 integers.
 Compare how long it takes to check whether a given number is in that set to the time it takes to compute whether the number is prime using _{code.language-python}sympy.isprime_.

-Note 1: the most reliable and efficient way to figure out how the _{code.language-python}timeit_ function works is to [[run help(timeit)|try it on different examples and guess|ask on StackOverflow]].
+_Note 1_: The most reliable and efficient way to figure out how the _{code.language-python}timeit_ function works is to [[run help(timeit)|try it on different examples and guess|ask on StackOverflow]].

-Note 2: the computation below takes some time to run (20 seconds, say).
+_Note 2_: The computation below takes some time to run (20 seconds, say).
 It returns a tuple when it's done.
 :::

     pre(data-executable)
       | import timeit
       | SETUP = """
       | from sympy import isprime
-      | primes = [] #todo
+      | primes = [] # add your code
       | primesSet = set(primes)
       | """
       | a = timeit.timeit("98779 in primes", setup = SETUP)